Éric Benhamou

-Éric Benhamou (born in 1955 in Tlemcen, Algeria) was the former CEO of 3Com and Palm.
+Éric Benhamou (born 1955) is a French business executive and software engineer who was the former CEO of 3Com and Palm.

 Biography

 Born into a Sephardic Jewish family originating from Toledo, Spain, Benhamou left Algeria in 1960 with his parents during Algeria's independence war.
 His family settled in Grenoble, France, where he grew up and attended Lycée Champollion.
 He continued his studies in Paris and graduated with a "diplôme d'Ingénieur" from École nationale supérieure d'arts et métiers (Ai.
 172), the youngest student to receive this degree.
 He subsequently was awarded a doctorate.
 In 1976, at the age of 20, Benhamou emigrated to the United States and enrolled at Stanford University.
 He graduated with a Master of Science degree.

 3Com and Palm

 Benhamou worked as a software engineer for several years at Zilog, a pioneer company in microprocessors, and worked on Z-Net, the industry's first microprocessor based local area network computer system.
 He went on to co-found Bridge Communications in 1981 which specialized in computer network technologies.
 He was vice-president when the company was acquired by 3Com in 1987.
 Three years later, Benhamou became CEO of 3Com, a position he held between September 1990 and December 2000.
 During his tenure, 3Com grew approximately 20 fold and became a Fortune 500 company.
-In the 90's, 3Com purchased some 30 other technology companies, the largest of which in 1997 was Chicago-based U.S. Robotics.
-Benhamou nurtured the integration of Palm Computing into 3Com following its acquisition as part of U.S. Robotics in 1997.
+In the 90's, 3Com purchased some 30 other technology companies, the largest of which in 1997 was Chicago-based USRobotics.
+Benhamou nurtured the integration of Palm Computing into 3Com following its acquisition as part of USRobotics in 1997.
 At the time of the acquisition, Palm Computing had already developed and launched the highly successful Palm Pilot, which became the most iconic handheld computer of the decade.
 Benhamou's leadership at 3Com helped Palm Computing grow further, leveraging its success and positioning it as a leading brand in the emerging personal digital assistant (PDA) market.

 Benhamou is a co-founder of the not-for-profit foundation ISRAEL21c.